 Normally, the only time when tables are created is the very first time that you start MailerQ, and the only time when tables are altered is after upgrading to a new MailerQ version that uses a slightly different database schema.

 If you want to enforce that all tables in the database are dropped and replaced by brand new empty tables, you can start MailerQ with the "--purge-database" command line option:

 $ mailerq --purge-database

 MailerQ has a powerful web based MTA management console.
 This console gives you access to the database using simple web forms.
-During normal operations, it is therefore not necessary to run any queries on the database yourself.
-But if you do like to access the data, you are free to do so.
+It is therefore in normal operations not at all necessary to run any queries on the database by yourself.
+But if you do like to access the data you are free to do so.

-All data is stored in the tables in UTF-8 encoding.
-If you use international domain names and/or international email addresses, you should store them in UTF-8 format in the database.
+All data is stored in the tables in UTF8 encoding.
+If you use international domain names and/or international email address, you should store them in UTF8 format in the database.